-PLANNING COMMITTEE DATE: 11/01/2016 REPORT OF THE SENIOR PLANNING AND ENVIRONMENT SERVICE MANAGER DOLGELLLAU
+PLANNING COMMITTEE DATE: 22/02/2016 REPORT OF THE SENIOR PLANNING AND ENVIRONMENT SERVICE MANAGER PWLLHELI

 - 5.8 The development brief also requires that planting and soft landscaping is a part of the proposal, including marking the southern and western boundary of the site with native trees and hedges along with a wall constructed of local stone (or similar) as is characteristic of this area.
-Although some soft landscaping can be seen around the site, the boundary treatment mainly consists of palisade fences of varying height - from 1.2 metres to 1.8 metres.
-These palisade fences are not only used on the boundaries between houses but also on the southern and western boundary of the site.
-Therefore, it is not considered that the landscaping proposal complies with the requirements of the development brief or gives consideration to the area's existing methods of enclosing boundaries.
-It is considered that traditional boundaries and / or planting would help the proposal to take its place better and create a more natural boundary.
-Therefore, it is considered that the landscaping plan does not comply with the development brief or with the requirements of Policy B27 of the GUDP which requests that soft / hard landscaping of a high quality which is appropriate for the site and the local area are incorporated within developments. - 5.9 It is considered that the finishes of the houses with a slate roof and buff coloured render would be suitable and that this would tie-in with the houses on the existing estate.
+On the original plans, the boundaries had been made up of palisade fences mainly, which varied in height from 1.2 metres to 1.8 metres.
+These palisade fences were to be used on the boundaries between houses and on the southern and western boundary of the site.
+It was not considered that such boundary treatment complied with the requirements of the development brief nor did it give consideration to the existing methods of the area to defining boundaries.
+However, since submitting the application to the Planning Committee on 11 January 2016, an amended landscaping plan for the site has been received.
+This plan indicates an intention to plant a native hedgerow on the southern boundary of the site.
+It is also intended to plant trees and hedges within the site along with providing beds to plant bulbs.
+A palisade fence would remain on the boundaries between the houses.
+This is considered an improvement in terms of landscaping the site and conditions could be imposed that the landscaping is undertaken in accordance with this amended landscaping plan should the application be approved.
+Therefore, it is considered that the landscaping plan now complies with the development brief and with the requirements of Policy B27 of the GUDP. - 5.9 It is considered that the finishes of the houses with a slate roof and buff coloured render would be suitable and that this would tie-in with the houses on the existing estate.
 It is considered that the proposal is acceptable in terms of Policy B25 of the GUDP.